-It depends on the water pump location.
-In most cars, a water pump is located outside of the engine and is not very difficult to replace.
+The labor cost depends on the location.
+In most cars, a water pump is bolted to the engine from the outside and is not very difficult to replace.

 Often, parts like a thermostat or a drive belt are replaced together with a water pump.
 These parts are not very expensive.

 After the water pump is replaced, the cooling system must be bled properly to remove air pockets from the system.
-One of the signs of air in the cooling system is when there is no heat from the vents at idle with the heater is on and the engine is running.
-Normally, the heater should provide a good heat at any engine speed.
+Air pockets can prevent the flow of coolant through the system.
+One of the signs of air pockets in the cooling system is when there is no heat from the vents at idle with the heater on and the engine running.
+Another sign is when the temperature gauge shows erratic readings.
+Normally, the heater should provide good heat at any engine speed.

 Water pump delivers the flow in the engine cooling system.
 See another illustration: Fig1

 The cooling system of a car engine circulates liquid coolant between the engine and the radiator where excess heat is dissipated into the air passing through radiator fins.
 The water pump delivers the flow of coolant through the system.